The world is moving towards natural living again.

 This one is so much easier than you think and we’ve mentioned it before on this blog.
 Living zero waste isn’t a destination, it’s a journey.

 Zero waste clothing

 Start by doing an audit of your things.
 That’s right, ALL of it.
 You can use the famous Marie Kondo Method in your closet or do entire rooms in your home.
 Just make a start.

 Get rid of clothing and household items that you no longer use (you can donate these to a charity store), and then start a plan to replace the leftover items as they run out – source your new items from a zero waste shop close to you.

 While shopping, look out for items which are:

 - Made with natural fibres or organic material

-- Made in local ethical factories from locally-sourced raw material
+- Made in local, ethical, factories from locally sourced raw materials

 - Handcrafted by artisans